slatedocs/slate/source/includes/_features.md

 ### Endpoints Overview

-The endpoints area within Scout provides a sortable view of your app's overall performance aggregrated by endpoint name.
+The endpoints area within Scout provides a sortable view of your app's overall performance aggregated by endpoint name.
 Click on an endpoint to view details.

 ![endpoints overview](endpoints_annotated.png)

 ### Endpoint Details

-View aggregrated metrics across requests for a specific endpoint by clicking on the endpoint name from overview area.
+View aggregated metrics across requests for a specific endpoint by clicking on the endpoint name from overview area.
 You can also drill into slow requests for this endpoint from this page.

 ![endpoint details](endpoints_show_annotated.png)

-## Time Comparisions
+## Time Comparisons

 You can easily compare the performance of your application between different time periods via the time selection on the top right corner of the UI.